Best Paraphrase Tool: Rewrite with AI

 The tools I keep coming back to are the ones that don't try to do too much.
 A paraphrase tool should paraphrase well, not also try to be a grammar checker, translator, and essay writer.
 When tools try to do everything, they usually do nothing particularly well.

 Price-wise, most of the best options have free tiers that work fine for casual use.
 You typically hit limits on number of rewrites per day or access to advanced features.
-For professional use, the paid versions usually cost $10-20 monthly, which is reasonable if you're using them daily.
+For professional use, the paid versions generally run $8-18 per month in 2026, which is more competitive than it used to be — the market has gotten crowded enough that pricing has come down noticeably over the past year.

 One thing nobody talks about - test the tool with your actual writing, not sample text.
 Every paraphraser handles different writing styles differently.
 What works great on marketing copy might butcher technical documentation.